 Furthermore, carbonate-bearing bedrock has a higher mineral richness than silicate-bearing bedrock.
 For example, the mineral concentration of groundwater in Switzerland’s Central Plateau (fine sediments rich in carbonates) is approximately five times higher than in the central and southern Alps (crystalline rock dissolves more slowly and contains little carbonates).
-Let’s find out with Helena.

 Water’s Hardness Composition

-The term “hardness” will be used in this chapter to refer to “total hardness,” which is defined as the sum of quantities or equivalent concentrations of calcium and magnesium, according to worldwide industrial regulations (SMWW; DIN 38409-6, 1986; ASTM D-1126, 2002; EPA Method, 130.2, 1982). (see Section 3.3 for calculation).
+The term “hardness” will be used in this chapter to refer to “total hardness,” which is defined as the sum of quantities or equivalent concentrations of calcium and magnesium according to worldwide industrial regulations (SMWW; DIN 38409-6, 1986; ASTM D-1126, 2002; EPA Method, 130.2, 1982). (see Section 3.3 for calculation).

-When measuring the hardness of coffee espresso brewing water, it’s important to understand the difference between amount concentrations, such as mol/L (where 1 mol equals 6.4 1023 atoms, ions, or molecules), and mass concentrations, such as mg/L on bottled water.
+When measuring the hardness of coffee espresso brewing water, it’s essential to understand the difference between amount concentrations, such as mol/L (where 1 mol equals 6.4 1023 atoms, ions, or molecules), and mass concentrations, such as mg/L on bottled water.

-Table 16.1 provides an overview on the conversion factors for the most commonly used units in water analysis; the values have been calculated based on the IUPAC Periodic Table of the Elements (2013) and are also in agreement with Hem (1985) and the DIN norm for water hardness (1986).
+Table 16.1 provides an overview of the conversion factors for the most commonly used units in water analysis; the values have been calculated based on the IUPAC Periodic Table of the Elements (2013) and are also in agreement with Hem (1985) and the DIN norm for water hardness (1986).

 Scale Formation and Corrosion

 The most significant technical issues about scale formation when utilizing hard water are a reduction in heating system efficiency (when the coating of scale acts as an insulator) and valve and flow restrictor blockage (usually called killers in coffee machines).

-To increase longevity and hence reduce maintenance costs for coffee espresso machines grinders, a number of countries have issued recommendations to minimize the costs of scale formation (high hardness and alkalinity values) and corrosion (generally low mineral content and low alkalinity in particular).
+To increase longevity and hence reduce maintenance costs for coffee espresso machine grinders, several countries have issued recommendations to minimize the costs of scale formation (high hardness and alkalinity values) and corrosion (generally low mineral content and low alkalinity in particular).

-In Switzerland, there is only a recommendation with regard to a hardness that specifies the optimal hardness as 12e15fH (SVGW, 2008).
+In Switzerland, only a recommendation about hardness specifies the optimal hardness as 12e15fH (SVGW, 2008).
 In other countries, optimal ranges for alkalinity are provided that are typically between 5 and 6fH (Navarini and Rivetti, 2010).